 The other things that I enjoyed for this series were:

 - Shek Sau as the principal: It was funny that I really enjoyed him as the hilarious principal in here.
 He represented both the humor and the serious side.

 - The various guest stars: Although some of the guest stars I really don’t care for but really nice to see people like Edmond, Hui Siu Hung, Ben Wong, Ella Koon, and so on.

 - The music: I loved how they still maintained some of the songs from the previous one as a transition into this story as well.
-There were other refreshing youth music also, which made it a suitable drama for young people and had the spirit of it.
+There was other refreshing youth music also, which made it a suitable drama for young people and had the spirit of it.

-- The length: Yes, like its traditional pattern, it liked to take on a short path with stories and NOT overdo the whole series with stretching story or creating too many dramas.
+- The length: Yes, like its traditional pattern, it liked to take on a short path with stories and NOT overdo the whole series with the stretching story or creating too many dramas.
 It was actually necessary for each obstacle or downfall of character(s) in here.

-I must admit that it was part the ‘4 Clover Leaf’ collection, but the mention of the leaf itself was a grand total of sadly–ONE.
+I must admit that it was part of the ‘4 Clover Leaf’ collection, but the mention of the leaf itself was a grand total of sadly–ONE.
 I thought they should at least put in the importance of that leaf more with the relationship.
 It wasn’t overdone in part 1 at all with mentioning it all the time, but it let us know through various details of the story.
 In this one, they forgot about that and put the focus on it so little that it seemed non-existence.
 I understand that they must have exhausted with the emphasis of its significance by now since this was the 3rd series in the collection, but it didn’t have to be that subtle.
 Other than that, it was actually a decent series for a little light heart drama and refreshing with the young cast.